joonvena/robotframework-reporter-action/README.md

 This action reads and parses output.xml from Robot Framework test run and outputs it.
 By default action checks if `pull_request_id` is defined and outputs the report to the found pull request.
 If it doesn't find `pull_request_id` then it will use the `sha` value by default.
 These both values can be overwritten by user to have more control.
 It will also supports outputting report to job summary.

+## Note
+## If you are using RF version 7 or greater you need to use version 2.4 or greater of the action otherwise it will fail due changes in the `output.xml`.

 ![Example](example.png)

 ## Example usage